A Guide to Whale Watching in Kaikoura

 When is the best time to whale watch in Kaikoura?

-I personally wouldn’t stress too much about going at a certain time.
-The tour operators generally focus on the sperm whales so there is no guarantee you’ll see any other species.
+I personally wouldn’t stress too much about going at a particular time.
+The tour operators generally focus on sperm whales, so there is no guarantee you’ll see any other species.
 I went during peak humpback season and only saw sperm whales (no complaints from me!).

 How to see whales in Kaikoura

-Okay now for the reason you’re here… whale watching in Kaikoura.
+Okay, now for the reason you’re here… how to go whale watching in Kaikoura.
 Thankfully, there’s very little you must do to see the whales other than book an activity and hope for the best.
-There are several ways you can spot the whales in Kaikoura which I’ve listed below.
+I’ve listed several ways you can spot the whales in Kaikoura below.

 Whale watching boat trip

-A boat trip is the most common way to see the whales in Kaikoura.
-There’s one boat operator in Kaikoura, Whale Watch Kaikoura, who has been operating since 1989.
+A boat trip is the most common way to see whales in Kaikoura.
+There’s only one whale-watching boat operator in Kaikoura, Whale Watch Kaikoura, which has been operating since 1989.

 The company uses purpose-built boats to take passengers out searching for whales.
 Once out in the ocean, they’ll use an underwater hydrophone to listen out for signs of the sperm whales to check they’re in the right place.
-The resident sperm whales tend to stay in the same area so it’s not always a challenge to find them.
+The resident sperm whales tend to stay in the same area, so the company have a high sighting success rate.

 We were lucky enough to see three sperm whales the day we went.
-I’ve written about my experience with Whale Watch Kaikoura here.
+I’ve written about my experience with Whale Watch Kaikoura.

-Prices start from $165NZD but there are various offers and discounts available throughout the year.
+Prices start from $175NZD, but various offers and discounts are available throughout the year.
+There’s also a tour that includes transport from Christchurch.

 Whale watching flight

-There are not many places in the world where you can see these gentle giants from above.
+There are only a few places in the world where you can see these gentle giants from above.
 Thankfully, the operators in Kaikoura make whale watching from the air easy and stress-free.

-I decided to book a flight at the very last minute (20 minutes before).
+I booked a flight at the very last minute (20 minutes before).
 I had just gotten off the boat and decided to do the flight – it was now or never.
 I’m SO thankful that I did.
 It was such an incredible experience.

-The flight lasts around 30 minutes and takes you out over the ocean to search for whales.
-We saw two sperm whales during our flight and spent time circling both.
+The flight takes you out over the ocean to search for whales.
+During our flight, we saw two sperm whales and spent time circling both.
 After this, our pilot took us for a scenic flight up the peninsula.
-It was worth every penny.
+It was worth every penny, and I can’t recommend it enough.

-I’d recommend going with Wings over Whales.
+I’d recommend going with Wings over Whales, the exact company I booked with.
 They work closely with the boats in the area to help find the whales.
+Another option is this forty-minute flight.

-If you’d like to do a helicopter instead, check out South Pacific Helicopters
+If you’d like to do a helicopter instead, check out South Pacific Helicopters.
+I’m not sure there’s too much difference, other than the helicopter can hover in one spot.

-Okay, you’ll need a bit of luck with this one but it does happen.
-Kaikoura Kayaks offers you the chance to kayak out into the ocean to see the seals.
-If the weather and ocean conditions are in your favour, you may get the chance to paddle further out to sea – this is your possible chance to encounter a whale.
+Kaikoura Kayaks offers half-day kayaking tours where you paddle out to see the seals, and also search for dolphins.
+If the weather and ocean conditions are in your favour, you may get the chance to paddle further out to sea – this is your chance to encounter a whale.

-I loved the sea kayaking and even though the chance of seeing whales is low, I still think it’s a fun thing to do.
-I asked our guide how many times they encounter whales and he said it can vary.
-Sometimes they will see them once or twice a week, other times they go a few days if not weeks without seeing them.
+I asked our guide how many times they encounter whales, and he said it can vary.
+Sometimes, they see them once or twice a week, and other times, they go a few days, if not weeks, without seeing them.
 They encounter dolphins more often than not, however.

-The kayaks are all two-seaters and you’ll be given the right equipment including waterproofs for the activity.
-We went out into the ocean but weren’t lucky enough to see whales or dolphins, but did get up close and personal with some seals.
+The kayaks are all two-seaters, and you’ll be given the necessary equipment, including waterproofs for the activity.
+We went out into the ocean but weren’t lucky enough to see whales or dolphins, but we did get up close and personal with some seals.

 The best way to see whales